 As an integral part of the provision of total care for patients, we are the major provider of specialist oral and dental services to an extremely large and diverse population in the south east of England.

 Through our joint multidisciplinary clinics with medical specialties, the CAG provides services for people with complex and rare conditions.
 The services we provide in partnership with other disciplines include: oncology with head and neck cancer; Behcet’s syndrome with ophthalmology'; Sjogren’s syndrome with rheumatology; orofacial granulomatosis with gastroenterology/renal; cognitive behavioural therapy with psychiatry; and dental treatment for people with rare and debilitating dermatological disorders such as epidermolysis bullosa.

-King’s College London has maintained its standing as the top dental school in Europe and has also risen to second in the world in the 2018 QS World University Rankings.
+King’s College London has maintained its standing as the top dental school in Europe, and is ninth in the world in the 2023 QS World University Rankings.